kip-hart/MicroStructPy/docs/source/examples/package/grain_neighborhoods.rst

 Domain
 ======

-The domain of the microstructure is a :class:`geometry.Rectangle`, with the bottom left corner at the origin and side lengths of 8 and 12.
+The domain of the microstructure is a :class:`microstructpy.geometry.Rectangle`, with the bottom left corner at the origin and side lengths of 8 and 12.

 Phases
 ======